oravus/vpr-workshop/index.md

-## What Good is Visual Localization?
+## Closing the Loop on Localization

 Localization, mapping, visual place recognition and Simultaneous Localization And Mapping (SLAM) techniques are never the end, but rather a means to enable higher level tasks for robots and people alike.
 Major advances in localization capability have been made in the robotics, computer vision and machine learning fields, especially over the past two decades with the advent of mature SLAM systems and modern machine-learning driven approaches.
 Yet localization technology is still sparsely deployed in enduring large scale commercial applications, and despite the adage that “SLAM is solved”, for many applied roboticists it is abundantly clear that there are substantial challenges to still overcome.